Mahmoud-M-Hamdan/Code-201-Reading-Notes/Read-01.md

 ````
 * DOCTYPES tell browsers which version of HTML you
 are using.
-XX You can add comments to your code between the
+* You can add comments to your code between the
 <!-- and --> markers.

 *  The id and class attributes allow you to identify